-- Students are not to give their locker combinations to another student or friend. - Do not use or share anyone else's locker.
-The student to whom the locker is assigned is responsible for the contents of the locker. - Do not place decals or pictures on the locker.
-Students are not to tamper with, deface, or use another person's locker. - The school will not be responsible for items taken from lockers.
-Never leave money or valuables in the locker. - Students are responsible for keeping the outside and inside of the locker free from writing, decals, or marks of any kind. - A student using a locker that is the property of the school corporation is presumed to have no expectation of privacy in that locker or its contents. - The Principal or other member of the administrative staff of a school may search a locker and its contents at any time.
+- Students are not to give their locker combinations to another student or friend. - The student to whom the locker is assigned is responsible for the contents of the locker. - Students are not to tamper with, deface, or use another person's locker. - Lockers belong to Charlestown Middle School and students are responsible for taking good care of their lockers. - A student using a locker that is the property of the school corporation is presumed to have no expectation of privacy in that locker or its contents. - The Principal or other member of the administrative staff of a school may search a locker and its contents at any time. - Other than a general search of locker of all students, any search conducted shall be, where possible, in the presence of the student whose locker is the subject of the search. - Law enforcement agencies may, at the request of the school principal, assist the school administrators in searching a locker and its contents